Hepatitis B

 plus consultation and injection fee

-What else should I know about the hepatitis B vaccine?
+What else should I know about the Hepatitis B vaccine?

-The hepatitis B vaccination is recommended for everyone, but for people working in health care, vaccine protection is additionally monitored by a vaccine titer (antibody measuring).
+The Hepatitis B vaccination is recommended for everyone, but for people working in health care, vaccine protection is additionally monitored by a vaccine titer (antibody measuring).

-The hepatitis B vaccination simultaneously protects against infections with hepatitis D, but not hepatitis A, C or E. Protection against hepatitis D exists because the hepatitis D virus is dependent on the existing infection with the hepatitis B virus.
+The Hepatitis B vaccination simultaneously protects against infections with Hepatitis D, but not Hepatitis A, C or E. Protection against Hepatitis D exists because the Hepatitis D virus is dependent on the existing infection with the Hepatitis B virus.

-Further information on hepatitis B can also be found on the website of the FOPH.
+Further information on Hepatitis B can also be found on the website of the FOPH.